Like GearBrain on Facebook

 The process of deciding how much solar power to generate begins with looking back over a year's worth of electric bills and seeing what your use has been in the past.

-The average household burns through about 911 kilowatt hours per month, although you can check out the Department of Energy chart for your area.
+The average household burns through about 911-kilowatt hours per month, although you can check out the Department of Energy chart for your area.
 But you'll need to install a system that provides at least 30 kWh per day.
-Because of the nuanced way the power gets to your house (about a 20% loss due to the power inverter which changes the solar DC power to household AC) you will need about 30 solar panels to provide all or most of your daily power needs.
+Because of the nuanced way the power gets to your house (about a 20% loss due to the power inverter, which changes the solar DC power to household AC), you will need about 30 solar panels to provide all or most of your daily power needs.
+You should ask your solar provider about their panels and their efficiencies in converting the solar to electricity.

 6. How much can you afford to spend?

-Savings via solar energy can come at a steep price up front.
+Savings via solar energy can come at a steep price upfront.
 A whole-house system can cost in excess of $30,000.
-That said, incentives from local utilities and the federal government can help offload some of the financial burden.
+That said, incentives from local utilities and the federal government can help offset some of the financial burden.

 7. Are you willing to start small?

-In the event you want just a more wallet-friendly, special-use solar power generator, kits are available at the big-box hardware stores, on Amazon and through solar energy outlets which exist in every state.
+In the event you want just a more wallet-friendly, special-use solar power generator, kits are available at big-box hardware stores, on Amazon, and through solar energy outlets that exist in every state.

 8. Are you more comfortable paying over time?

-Many solar companies offer financing or leases which can spread the cost of your system out over its life.
+Many solar companies offer financing or leases, which can spread the cost of your system out over its life.
 At Elon Musk's Solar City, for instance, solar customers have the option of buying outright, financing or leasing.
 Loans and leases are paid as part of the power usage over up to 20 years.
+But be aware if you take a loan, the provider will place a lien on your home until the panels are paid off.
+So, if you want to sell your house or refinance your mortgage during this time period, you will have to pay the loan off.

 9. Can you install a solar system yourself?